 - Are you planning to hold your shares for at least 5 years before the sale of the company?

 If your answers to these questions are yes, then incorporation as a Delaware C-Corporation might be right for you.
+Conversion is also an option down the road if you start as a LLC and need to change your entity structure for a variety of reasons.

 How can NEXT help me form my business?

 NEXT has fixed-fee packages to help you form your business under the structure of your choice, including as a C-Corporation or an LLC.
 The attorneys at NEXT can also help you decide which state is right for formation of your business.
-For additional information or to schedule a consultation, please contact NEXT at email@example.com.
+For additional information or to schedule a consultation, please contact NEXT at [email protected].